manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 # Inheritance

 `@part` classes support implementation inheritance.
-To maintain internal polymorphism within a linked part, the superclass chain must consist of `@part` classes.
+To maintain open recursion within a linked part, the superclass chain must consist of `@part` classes.
 ```java
 interface A {